felipefr/gpmaterials/README.md

 The library should be compiled in a .so file and then used by SolverGP (see below reference).
 SolverGP itself is not opensource.
 Consider using "Piola", developed by myself mimeting the interface of SolverGP, using C++.
 If you didn't manage to couple them please drop me a e-mail at f.rocha.felipe@gmail.com

-SolverGP reference : Urquiza, S. A. and Venère, M. J. ´ 2002.
+SolverGP reference : Urquiza, S. A. and Venère, M. J. 2002.
 An application framework architecture for fem and other related solvers.
-In Mec´anica Computacional, S.R.Idelsohn, V.E.Sonzogni, and A.Cardona, Eds.
+In Mecánica Computacional, S.R.Idelsohn, V.E.Sonzogni, and A.Cardona, Eds.
 Vol. 22.
-Santa F´e - Paran´a , Argentina, 3099–3109.
+Santa Fé - Paran´a , Argentina, 3099–3109.

 You can find my thesis at